Part I of III: Considerations for presenting marketing results to CEOs, board members, and other senior executives

 Notice that the comparison to the goals tells a much more complete picture of achievement.
 In the first and third examples above, the performance was well ahead of plan, and the PR coverage in The NY Times, while exciting, did not meet the target.

-It may feel uncomfortable to highlight the fact that you did not achieve the objective, but I can guarantee that it is less comfortable than having to respond to a board member who asks how this compares to your goals when they are not listed.
+It may feel uncomfortable to highlight that you did not achieve the objective, but I can guarantee that it is less comfortable than having to respond to a board member asking how this compares to your goals when they are not listed.

 3. Communicate value in business terms, not marketing terms

-While this recommendation is important for all audiences, it is especially important when presenting the results of marketing in your report to board members.
-Board members rarely have backgrounds in marketing, with the majority of them coming from financial backgrounds.
+While this recommendation is important for all audiences, it is especially important when presenting marketing results in your report to board members.
+Board members rarely have marketing backgrounds, most of whom come from financial backgrounds.

 The sample table below compares a communication of business results vs. marketing buzzwords.